Types of dams | Advantages and disadvantages of dams

 Advantages of dams

-• Dams are part of hydroelectric projects which produce electricity using hydropower which is a renewable resource.
-Hydropower is the most researched and developed alternative to fossil fuels nowadays.
+• Dams play a key role in hydroelectric projects, producing electricity from hydropower, which is a clean and renewable energy resource.
+Hydropower is one of the most established and widely developed alternatives to fossil fuels.

 • Dams reservoirs provide water for drinking, irrigation and other household uses.